Residential Courses at Grafham Water Centre, Cambridgeshire and Whitehall education centre Buxton (Young RYLA).

 Rotary clubs please note: It is essential to have a reserve awardee to cover for last minute illness etc. Perhaps this year’s reserve could become next year’s priority choice.

 There are places for 45 Candidates this year so reserve a space for candidate(s) now.

 A Selection of Pictures from RYLA at Grafham Water

 Monday 17th – Wednesday 19th February 2020

 Young RYLA is similar to RYLA (Rotary Youth Leadership Awards) but is designed for students between the ages of 13-16 years old.
-This proposal is to run a Young RYLA event for young people from our District in February 2018 during the Spring Half Term.
-If your Club is interested in Young RYLA please provisionally reserve a space as soon as possible.
-Closing date for booking is 5th November 2018 .
+The Young RYLA event for young people from in District 1070 will be held in February 2020 during the Spring Half Term ( Monday 17th -Wednesday 19th February 2020).Please contact the District organiser as soon as possible to reserve a place on the Young RYLA course.
+Closing date for booking is 4th November 2019 .

 The aim is to enable young people to develop personal skills by undertaking, first hand, different and sometimes challenging tasks in a safe environment that will: